kjanderson1/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](LR2-1.png)

 ### Relationship between the bug, the symptom, and the failure-inducing input:
-The original version of `MarkdownParse.java` included a bug that could cause an infinite loop if there was a pair of parenthesis in a link.
-The failure-inducing input had `()` in the middle of the brackets to induce the bug.
+The original version of `MarkdownParse.java` included a bug that could cause an infinite loop if there was a pair of parenthesis in a line.
+The failure-inducing input had `()` in the middle of the brackets before the link to induce the bug.
 As a result, the symptom was an infinite loop that had to be interrupted at the command line by the "control+c" shortcut.

 ---